Congresswoman Stacey Plaskett Opens Up About Being a Revenge Porn Victim

-Weeks before her 2016 primary, private images of the congresswoman leaked online.
-Former staffers are accused of stealing the images, and obstructing the investigation.

-Two former House staffers were indicted Thursday by the U.S. Attorney’s office on charges related to an alleged revenge porn leak against their former boss, Congresswoman Stacey Plaskett (D-Virgin Islands).
+Two former House staffers were indicted Thursday by the U.S. attorney’s office on charges related to an alleged revenge porn leak against their former boss, Congresswoman Stacey Plaskett, a Democrat who represents the Virgin Islands.
 In her first stateside interview since the incident, which took place just before her July 2016 Democratic primary election, Plaskett told The Daily Beast the exclusive story of how she became a victim of what she calls “cyber sexual assault.”

 It was 1 a.m. on a sweltering July night in the U.S. Virgin Islands, and the then-first-term congresswoman was asleep in her home with her family, when the phone rang.
 It would ring many more times that night.